vegah16/Ansible_numa/README.md

     ansible-playbook test1.yml

 ### Testing
-In order to run the test run the following playbook:
+In order to run the test run any playbook with the following tag:

-    ansible-playbook testing.yml
+    ansible-playbook test1.yml --tags "testing"

 NB: Remember to change the variable `test_name: testX` to the correct test name.
 Result files will end up in the folder `results/testX`.
 You can set this var directly by running: